 With a Master in Photonics, you will understand key photonic components, light-based processes and measurement methods.
 You will use and combine these for innovative applications and understand how photonic systems are designed and how they can be combined with electrical and mechanical systems.
 Photonics engineers explore innovative technologies and can evaluate the feasibility and market significance of new photonic systems.

 Graduates of the master's program in photonics are interdisciplinary all-rounders.
 They are predestined for leadership positions with management responsibility in the fields of research and development, smart manufacturing, industrial process and quality control, as well as automation and digital factories (Industry 4.0).

 Tailor Your Studies to Your Interests

-Your studies consist of theory and context modules in your chosen profile of Business Engineering.
-Your specialization makes up two thirds of your degree program.
-You will develop professional knowledge via project work, additional classes and the Master’s thesis.
-You can choose an individual area of focus to suit your interests.
-When selecting your project work, you can demonstrate broad skills or choose to specialize in a specific area.
+Your studies consist of theory and context modules and your chosen specialization in photonics.
+Your specialization makes up about two thirds of your studies.
+You will acquire specialist know-how through project work, seminars, supplementary courses and the master's thesis.
+Depending on your interests, you tailor your studies to your interests from a variety of options.
+When choosing your project work, you can demonstrate broad skills or specialize in a particular area.

 Theory and Context Modules

 You complete one third of your master's degree as theory and context modules.
 Theory modules with technical-scientific focus (TSM) and advanced fundamentals (FTP) provide you with long-term knowledge and train your skills in abstract thinking.
 You complete your timetable with context modules (CM) from the fields of management, communication and culture.

 Each student receives intensive support from a student advisor.
 The first conversation with a student advisor is after acceptance.
 You work together to create a timetable that matches your interests and objectives.
 Your individual study agreement sets out your study objectives and the modules selected to achieve them.